-Space requirements: The files in shared folders also need to be physically stored in AEM and then in Creative Cloud account, with a cached copy in Marketing Cloud Assets core service.
+Space requirements: The files in shared folders also need to be physically stored in Experience Manager and then in Creative Cloud account, with a cached copy in Marketing Cloud Assets core service.

 Networking and bandwidth: The files in shared folders and all the updates need to be transported over the network between the systems.
 You should ensure that only relevant files and updates are shared.